Forest City Cleveland

+Forest City Cleveland is a professional men's soccer club based in Cleveland, Ohio.
+It is owned by Cleveland Soccer Group, which was founded by Michael Murphy.
+The team plans to commence play in MLS Next Pro, in the third tier of the United States league system, in the 2027 season.
+Cleveland Soccer Group also owns Cleveland Astra, a women's team that plans to commence play in WPSL Pro, a second-tier league.

-History and leadership
+History

-Gallagher and Murphy, who met as classmates at Cleveland's Ohio City neighborhood's historic St. Ignatius High School, founded Gravitas Ventures in 2006 in Los Angeles.
+Gallagher and Murphy, who met as classmates at Cleveland's St. Ignatius High School, founded Gravitas Ventures in 2006 in Los Angeles.
 Under their leadership, Gravitas became a global-rights theatrical film distribution company, releasing more than 3,000 video-on-demand (VOD) films and winning awards and notice from industry organizations like the Film Independent Spirit Awards, the Academy of Motion Pictures Arts & Sciences and numerous film festivals.
 In 2019 they moved the firm to Cleveland to “…further economic momentum for media and entertainment in their hometown.”
 In 2021, they sold Gravitas to Anthem Sports & Entertainment Co., a multi-platform media conglomerate from Toronto, for $73 million.

-In 2022, they co-founded Cleveland Professional Soccer with Murphy as CEO, and Gallagher, president of the sports team ownership group.
+In 2022, they co-founded Cleveland Professional Soccer with Murphy as CEO, and Gallagher president of the sports team ownership group.

 On March 31, 2023, Gallagher stepped down as Gravitas CEO to focus on the soccer team.

 In an interview with Front Office Sports, Gallagher said the idea of bringing professional outdoor soccer to Cleveland came up in 2021, when he and Murphy recognized that Cleveland was the only top-20 market without professional outdoor soccer teams.

 MLS Next Pro Team

 On November 21, 2022, MLS Next Pro announced that a new independent club, Cleveland Pro Soccer, in Cleveland would join the league as early as 2025.
 In April 2024, Cleveland Scene's Vince Grzegorek reported that the MLS Next Pro team's debut would likely be delayed (from 2025) as the ownership group finalized plans for a soccer-specific stadium in Cleveland.

+On March 10, 2026, MLS Next Pro announced that Cleveland's club would be called Forest City Cleveland, joining the league in the 2027 season.